You’re an aspiring entrepreneur with a brilliant product idea that you believe will change the market.

 Depending on the strength of your “brand” (brand image and positioning), you can implement some of these pricing strategies.

-The goal and objective of price strategies is to help sell the product or service, increase profits, increase market share, sell other products or services, and achieve the goals of your marketing and business plan.
+The goal and objective of price strategies are to help sell the product or service, increase profits, increase market share, sell other products or services, and achieve the goals of your marketing and business plan.

 If you are one of the “leaders” within your niche, then you can charge more than the competition.

-Oftentimes, when you think of the “leaders” within your niche, these might be individuals that are more well known/more “popular.”
+Oftentimes, when you think of the “leaders” within your niche, these might be individuals that are more well-known/more “popular.”